Sydney FC: Supporters

-Sydney FC is the most supported A-League club in Australia, with an estimated 693,000 fans as of 2023.
+Sydney FC is the most supported A-League club in Australia.
+As of 2025, a total of 686,000 Australians indicated that Sydney FC was the team in the A-League which they supported.

-As they were the only A-League team from Sydney until 2012, Sydney FC draws support from across all of Greater Sydney.
-The main supporter group of Sydney FC is known as "The Cove", and were originally located at the Paddington (northern) end of Allianz Stadium in bays 22–26.
-The name came from the original name given to the colonial settlement of Sydney—Sydney Cove.
+Sydney FC draws support from across all of Metropolitan and Suburban Greater Sydney.
+The main supporter group of Sydney FC is known as The Cove, and occupy Bay 23 at the Allianz Stadium during home games.
+The group's name was inspired by the historical name of the Circular Quay area, the Sydney Cove, and was decided by the inaugural members of the supporter group in May 2005.

-Cove members attend every home match and travel around the country to support the team at away matches as a vocal group.
+The Cove show their support for Sydney FC through chants, songs and choreography displays.
+Signature club songs include We Are Sydney and Forza Sydney FC.

 On 7 July 2006, Australian rock singer Jimmy Barnes recorded a club song entitled 'Sydney FC for Me' with 25 members of The Cove singing back-up vocals.
 It was released prior to the start of the 2006–07 season.

 The Cove was directly involved the creation of the modern Sydney FC badge, with them putting forward designs and ideas which carried over to the finished product.